 The condition is caused when the muscles, bones and tissues surrounding the thoracic outlet becomes enlarged.
 When swollen, the tissues can compress the nerves between the shoulders and neck.

 The symptoms of TOS are pain, tingling, weakness and numbness in the neck, shoulder or arm area.
 So, what can be done for thoracic outlet syndrome?
 In general, a period of rest is required before you’ll be advised to return to work.
 In this period, you may be advised to take anti-inflammatory drugs to help reduce the swelling.
 An exercise plan to loosen and stretch the muscle may be advised.
-Also, in rarer cases, any abnormality in the bones which causes pressure on the thoracic outlet might be treated with surgery.
+Also, in rarer cases, an abnormality in the bones which causes pressure on the thoracic outlet might be treated with surgery.

-What Is A Diffuse Repetitive Strain Injury?
+What Is A Diffuse Repetitive Strain Injury Compensation Claim?

 Some forms of RSI can be called industrial illnesses because they’re linked to a particular type of work such as vibration white finger which is caused by using vibrating machinery or equipment over a long period of time.
 However, with diffuse RSI doctors can’t see any physical signs of an injury with no pathology, psychogenic, ‘all-in-the-mind’ theories have flourished.